What’s the big deal?

 If this is happening to you, or you are worried that it might be, you can report this to CEOP.

 An exteme case of exploitation through online gaming is that of Breck Bednar who was tragically murdered following grooming on an online gaming community.
-Short excerpt from the BBC documentary has been included below;

 Are you being bullied in an online gaming?